AhsanLaeeq/Newscaster_app/README.md

 ## 🌍 **Live Demo:**
 Check out the live version of the app [here](https://ahsanlaeeq.github.io/Newscaster_app/)).
 Experience the latest news from multiple categories right in your browser!

+📄 License:
+This project is licensed under the MIT License - see the LICENSE file for details.

+💬 Feedback & Contributing:
+If you have any suggestions or would like to contribute to the project, feel free to:

+Fork the repository.

+Submit a pull request.

+For any feedback, please open an issue or contact me at  LinkedIn: [Ahsan Laeeq](https://www.linkedin.com/in/ahsanlaeeq/)

+👨‍💻 Created by AhsanLaeeq
+Connect with me on LinkedIn.

 # 🛠 **Installation & Setup:**

 ### Step 1: Clone the repository